ZviRosenfeld/IEnumerableCorrelater/README.md

 The dynamic algorithm for the LCS problem has a runtime of O(n \* m), where n and m are the length of the collections being compared.

 This correlater is Available since version 1.2.0.

-### MyersAlgorithmCorrelater

-[MyersAlgorithmCorrelater\<T>](IEnumerableCorrelater/Correlaters/MyersAlgorithmCorrelater.cs) is another algorithm for calculating the [LongestCommonSubsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and best correlation between two collections.
-This algorithm has a runtime of O(n \* d), where n is the size of the bigger collection, and d is the number of changed elements between the collections.
-This makes the algorithm particularity good for cases where we aren't expecting many changes (like diff tools for code changes).
-Indeed, it is used as the default diff algorithm for git.

-This correlater is Available since version 1.2.0.

-### PatienceDiffCorrelater

-[PatienceDiffCorrelater\<T>](IEnumerableCorrelater/Correlaters/PatienceDiffCorrelater.cs) is an algorithm that was developed specifically for comparing diffs in code.
-It does a very good job at creating human-readable diffs.
-You can read more about it [here](https://bramcohen.livejournal.com/73318.html).

-This correlater is Available since version 1.2.1.

 ## Optimizations